Trimethylglycine: Nutrition

-Dietary supplement

-Although trimethylglycine supplementation decreases the amount of adipose tissue in pigs, research on human subjects has shown no effect on body weight, body composition, or resting energy expenditure when used in conjunction with a low calorie diet.
+Trimethylglycine supplementation decreases the amount of adipose tissue in pigs, and new research on human subjects has shown a statistically significant effect on body fat reduction when used in conjunction with a low calorie diet.
 The US Food and Drug Administration (FDA) approved betaine trimethylglycine (also known by the brand name Cystadane) for the treatment of homocystinuria, a disease caused by abnormally high homocysteine levels at birth.
 Trimethylglycine is also used as the hydrochloride salt (marketed as betaine hydrochloride or betaine HCl).
-Betaine hydrochloride was once permitted in over-the-counter (OTC) drugs as a gastric aid in the United States.
-US Code of Federal Regulations, Title 21, Section 310.540, which became effective in November 1993, banned betaine hydrochloride from being used in OTC products due to insufficient evidence to classify it as "generally recognized as safe and effective".
+Betaine hydrochloride was sold over-the-counter (OTC) as a purported gastric aid in the United States.
+US Code of Federal Regulations, Title 21, Section 310.540, which became effective in November 1993, banned the marketing of betaine hydrochloride as a digestive aid due to insufficient evidence to classify it as "generally recognized as safe and effective" for that specified use.

+Side effects

+Trimethylglycine supplementation may cause diarrhea, bloating, cramps, dyspepsia, nausea or vomiting.
+Although rare, it can also causes excessive increases in serum methionine concentrations in the brain, which may lead to cerebral edema, a life-threatening condition.

-Trimethylglycine supplementation may cause diarrhea, stomach upset, or nausea.
-Trimethylglycine supplementation lowers homocysteine but also raises LDL-cholesterol in obese individuals and renal patients.
+Trimethylglycine supplementation lowers homocysteine but also raises (given in high doses of 6g/day) LDL-cholesterol in obese individuals and renal patients.

-Other uses

-Polymerase chain reaction

-Trimethylglycine can act as an adjuvant of the polymerase chain reaction (PCR) process, and other DNA polymerase-based assays such as DNA sequencing.
-By an unknown mechanism, it aids in the prevention of secondary structures in the DNA molecules, and prevents problems associated with the amplification and sequencing of GC-rich regions.
-Trimethylglycine makes guanosine and cytidine (strong binders) behave with thermodynamics similar to those of thymidine and adenosine (weak binders).
-It has been determined under experiment that it is best used at a final concentration of 1 M.

-Medical research

-Laboratory studies and two clinical trials have indicated that trimethylglycine is a potential treatment of non-alcoholic steatohepatitis.

-Trimethylglycine has been proposed as a treatment for depression.
-In theory, it would increase S-adenosylmethionine (SAMe) by remethylating homocysteine.
-The same homocysteine-to-methionine result could be achieved by supplementing with folic acid and vitamin B12, methionine then serving as a precursor to synthesis of SAMe.
-SAMe as a dietary supplement has been shown to work as a nonspecific antidepressant.